cdktf/cdktf-provider-snowflake/docs/dataSnowflakeMaskingPolicies.java.md

 ---

-##### `database`<sup>Required</sup> <a name="database" id="@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPolicies.Initializer.parameter.database"></a>

-- *Type:* java.lang.String

-The database from which to return the schemas from.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/data-sources/masking_policies#database DataSnowflakeMaskingPolicies#database}

----

-##### `schema`<sup>Required</sup> <a name="schema" id="@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPolicies.Initializer.parameter.schema"></a>

-- *Type:* java.lang.String

-The schema from which to return the maskingPolicies from.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/data-sources/masking_policies#schema DataSnowflakeMaskingPolicies#schema}

----

 ##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPolicies.Initializer.parameter.id"></a>

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/data-sources/masking_policies#id DataSnowflakeMaskingPolicies#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/data-sources/masking_policies#id DataSnowflakeMaskingPolicies#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `in`<sup>Optional</sup> <a name="in" id="@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPolicies.Initializer.parameter.in"></a>

+- *Type:* <a href="#@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPoliciesIn">DataSnowflakeMaskingPoliciesIn</a>

+in block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/data-sources/masking_policies#in DataSnowflakeMaskingPolicies#in}

+---

+##### `like`<sup>Optional</sup> <a name="like" id="@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPolicies.Initializer.parameter.like"></a>

+- *Type:* java.lang.String

+Filters the output with **case-insensitive** pattern, with support for SQL wildcard characters (`%` and `_`).

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/data-sources/masking_policies#like DataSnowflakeMaskingPolicies#like}

+---

+##### `limit`<sup>Optional</sup> <a name="limit" id="@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPolicies.Initializer.parameter.limit"></a>

+- *Type:* <a href="#@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPoliciesLimit">DataSnowflakeMaskingPoliciesLimit</a>

+limit block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/data-sources/masking_policies#limit DataSnowflakeMaskingPolicies#limit}

+---

+##### `withDescribe`<sup>Optional</sup> <a name="withDescribe" id="@cdktf/provider-snowflake.dataSnowflakeMaskingPolicies.DataSnowflakeMaskingPolicies.Initializer.parameter.withDescribe"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Runs DESC MASKING POLICY for each masking policy returned by SHOW MASKING POLICIES.

+The output of describe is saved to the description field.
+By default this value is set to true.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/data-sources/masking_policies#with_describe DataSnowflakeMaskingPolicies#with_describe}

 ---